Do you have powerlines over your property or electricity poles your land? If so you could be entitled to a Wayleave payment as compensation.

 In some instances, Wayleave payments can be backdated up to 6 years.

-You can check with your electric network provider or Openreach to find out if there is the possibility of a Wayleave on your property.
+You can check with your electric network provider or Openreach to find out if there is a possibility of a Wayleave on your property.

 How to Claim a Wayleave Payment